We will not spam you with unnecessary advertising

 In 2018 we celebrate our 30th birthday as a family owned company.
 Our gift to you is, as from 1 January 2018, a partly refund of expenses made in order to attend job interviews and trial days ('Schnupperli') in Switzerland.
 A part of travel costs to Switzerland can be paid out of this refund.

-As from 1 January 2018, we offer a partial refund of your registration fee in Switzerland of CHF 350.-.
+As from 1 January 2018, we offer a partial refund of your registration fee in Switzerland.
 Subject to payment of the refund is that you hold a permanent contract.
 The refund will be paid only after you will have succesfully passed the probation period of your new job (job found through Scholten Medical) and you hold your registration.
 Your appeal for refund should occur within 12 months after your starting date.
 After 12 months, an appeal for refund is no longer applicable.
 The partial refund does not apply to recruitment procedures before 1 January 2018.

 Salaries and fringe benfits in Switzerland are very attractive.
 Salary conditions show cantonal differences, just like tax rates.
 Due to the large variety in tax scales/salary conditions, it is difficult to compare the bruto/netto salaries per canton.
 In general, from a bruto salary approximately 75% remains netto.
 A working week of 42 hours is fulltime and a 13th month salary is granted annually.
 The amount of holidays vary per cantonal region (from 22-25 days), an average of approximately 10 days for national bank holidays sums up your total amonunt of holidays.
 Social services in Switzerland are very good.
 The probation period in Switzerland is 3 months.